Atlas975/Notes/MachineLearning/Naive_bayes.md

 ___
 # Naive bayes

+## Naive classification
-- This is a naive approach to classification as it assumes events are [[Event_independence|independent]] despite that rarely being the case when used in real world eg a spam filter looking at words and not grammar
+- This is a naive approach as it assumes events used for prediction are [[Event_independence|independent]] which is not always the case eg a spam filter may only look at word frequency and ignore grammar
+- This gives it high bias but low variance